-Students can earn a waiver for ENGL 115 with performance on specific tests like the SAT or ACT or tests offered through the Testing Center.
-Students who do not meet these testing standards may qualify for an alternative ENGL 115 waiver by submitting an official college transcript to be evaluated by SMC.
+Students can place into a higher-level English course than ENGL 115 with performance on specific tests like the SAT or ACT, or placement tests offered through the Testing Center.
+Students who do not meet these placement testing standards may qualify for an alternative ENGL 115 waiver by submitting an official college transcript to be evaluated by SMC.
 The official college transcript must reflect 12 or more credits of textbook-dependent courses with a grade of B or better in each course as evaluated by the appropriate academic personnel, and/or the student must have demonstrated a 2.75 or higher cumulative high school GPA.
 Dual enrolled students must be able to demonstrate a high school GPA of 2.75 or higher to be awarded the ENGL 115 waiver.